Arbsahoy/eveOnlineProjects/README.md

 This lead to buying a server, learning about Virtual systems (bare metal ESXI), SQL Servers (little), flat file structures, pandas and a whole slew of other things.

 Questions?
 Comments?
 Feel free to reach out to me and I'll respond A.S.A.P.!

+This is a dead project as I do not play Eve anymore, mostly because the server that I was using to run this endevour died and took all the current revisions with it.
+What is here is what I was able to recover.
+Have fun!!